kaijagahm/kaijagahm/README.md

 I work mostly in R, although I've dabbled in MATLAB.
 I'll write more soon about my other projects.
 In the meantime, a few quick things:

 - 🌱  I’m currently learning [Shiny](https://shiny.rstudio.com/) so I can build an interactive dashboard for my other job, with the Yale Grammatical Diversity Project ([YGDP](https://ygdp.yale.edu/)).
 This is very much a work in progress, but you can check out a [prototype](https://kaijagahm.shinyapps.io/ygdp_proto/).
 I'm also building a relational database for the YGDP.
-Here are some [preliminary thoughts](https://github.com/michaelchang64/ygdpDB/issues/15) on that.
+You can find my progress on that [here](https://github.com/kaijagahm/ygdpDB) on that.

 - :fish: I’m currently working on maintaining a database for a collab project between the [Cary Institute of Ecosystem Studies](https://www.caryinstitute.org/) and the [Jones Lab](https://www3.nd.edu/~sjones20/) at Notre Dame.
 [I track issues for that over here](https://github.com/MFEh2o/db/issues).
 I also built a [Shiny app](https://gahmkcaryinstitute.shinyapps.io/lakeLatLongFinder/) to help researchers locate their study lakes.